-Since November 2020, our group is participating in a National Research Programme "High Energy Physics and Accelerator Technologies" that has been launched to strengthen the development of the Latvian scientific community in cooperation with CERN.
-In December 2022 this program was continued for another three years (2023-2025).
+Since November 2020, our group is participating in a National Research Programme "High Energy Physics and Accelerator Technologies" has been launched to strengthen the development of the Latvian scientific community in cooperation with CERN.

-In the framework of EUROfusion activities, our group had performed comprehensive studies of defect structure, in-situ defect evolution and their post-irradiated thermal annealing in many materials, including MgO, Al2O3, MgF2, MgAl2O4, Y3Al5O12, Gd3Ga5O12, BeO.
-More than 50 papers were published in the last 5 years, some of them are referenced in refs [5-12].
+Our group had performed comprehensive studies of defect structure, in-situ defect evolution and their post-irradiated thermal annealing in many materials, including MgO, $Al_2O_3$ , MgF2, MgAl2O4, $Y_3Al_5O{12}$ , Gd3Ga5O12, BeO.
+More than 30 papers were published in the last 3 years, some of them are referenced in refs [5-12].